Mani-kl/TestProject/README.md

 # TestProject
 API Project using ASP.Net Core Web API with Entity Framework

-1. Open VisualStudio 2019 create a TestSolution and in that create a Test API Project.
+1. Open VisualStudio 2019 create a TestProject Solution and in that create a TestAPI Project.

 2. Right Click the Solution and select Manage NuGet packages and add the reference for